Hi I'm Stephanie

 I love nighttime.
 I love ice cream and chocolate and wish I could love exercise.
-I love my husband and my family of origin.
+I love my husband, my twins, and my family of origin.
 I love cooking and baking, but unfortunately not cleaning.
 I love summer and Christmas.
 I love the color green and the smell of fresh baked bread.
 I love going away on vacation.
 I love coming home probably even more.
 I love decorating my house.
 I love watching TV with my husband.
 I love laughing for hours with friends.
-I love being silly with kids, especially my niece.
+I love being silly with kids, especially my twins, niece, and nephew.
 But most of all, I love being Mormon.

 I grew up Mormon and the night before I was baptized at eight, my parents invited me to pray and ask God if being baptized was the right thing.
 I was not too happy with them, thinking they were asking me to not get baptized.
 But they actually wanted me to know for myself if I should take that big step.
 I eventually decided to pray and ask God if getting baptized was what I should do.
 I didn't have an earth-shattering experience, just a quiet peaceful feeling that it was all good.
 It's been over thirty years since that night and the following day, but I still can remember the love I felt from God after I prayed and at my baptism.